 Syros’ Capital of Ermoupoli

 The town of Ermoupoli is not just the capital of Syros, but the administrative capital of the entire Cyclades island chain that includes Mykonos, Tinos, Ios, Paros and Naxos, to name a few of the 220 islands.
 This means that unlike Mykonos town, Ermoupoli is a fully functioning small town of 13,400 inhabitants.
 It’s the perfect balance of size and relaxation, with enough restaurants, cafes and bars to keep a happy couple occupied for several days.

-Ermoupoli is arguably even more beautiful than Mykonos’ main town of 9,300 residents because the town rests on a higher mountain and is more colorful, while offering a similar view of the neighboring islands.
-Far off in the distance you can see Mykonos from Syros, and visa versa, along with nearby Tinos.
+Ermoupoli is arguably even more beautiful than Mykonos’ main town of 9,300 residents because the town sits atop a higher mountain and is more colorful, while offering a similar view of the neighboring islands.
+Far off in the distance you can see Mykonos from Syros, along with nearby Tinos.
 When ferries are more frequent, it’s easy to island hop over for Mykonos’ famous summer night life, without having to overpay to stay there.

 We left the restaurant at 12:30am and found a bar in the main square that had just opened for business.
 It was quiet when we arrived and we found a table next to the large window, with a great view of the excitement in the square.
 By 1:15am you could barely move inside and we were extremely lucky to have seats.
 Most people were well dressed and the vibe was festive.
 We stayed until almost 3am and moved to another bar on the opposite side of the square.
 By 4:30am the party had faded but was still going, comprised of virtually all locals.
 But we were fully spent and headed back to our apartment.
 The island had beaten us.